-If following consultation with GP, medical team, or occupational health services there is likely to be on going issues with your vaccination status due to lack of valid exemption, you should arrange a one to one meeting as soon as possible with your educational supervisor or programme lead to discuss, the potential impact on your training, future options, and support that can be offered.
+If following consultation with GP, medical team, or occupational health services there is likely to be on going issues with your vaccination status, you should arrange a one to one meeting as soon as possible with your educational supervisor or programme lead to discuss, the potential impact on your training, future options, and support that can be offered.
 This conversation should include: -

-- 1. Likely time course that vaccination will be an issue and whether a limited period out of programme can be used to allow resolution e.g. reflection on any decision to refuse vaccine. - Is it possible to cover the required curriculum and achieve completion of training without the need for further patient contact?
-This may be possible for doctors in the final stages of training who have completed all clinical capabilities / competencies requiring patient contact. - 3.
-There may be some doctors in training who despite discussions and reflection decide not to be vaccinated for a reason other than an appropriately verified medical exemption.
-It is acknowledged that if their training requires patient facing activities to be undertaken to meet curriculum requirements, then they will likely not be able to satisfactorily complete training and therefore will exit their training programme.
-For these individuals further discussion will be needed to establish what educational and career support can be offered to aid decisions around future career direction.
+- 1. Likely time course that vaccination will be an issue and whether a limited period out of programme can be used to allow resolution e.g. reflection on any decision to refuse vaccine. - 2.
+Is it possible to cover the required curriculum and achieve completion of training without the need for further patient contact?
+This may be possible for doctors in the final stages of training who have complete all clinical capabilities / competencies requiring patient contact - 3.
+For a small number of doctors in training who may have a valid exemption or other reason preventing vaccination now or in foreseeable future, it is acknowledged they may not be able to satisfactorily complete training.
+For these individuals, an early one to one discussion to establish what educational and career support can be offered to aid decisions around future career direction.